nimothy/BibleTrainer/README.md

 To get started…

-At the moment, this project requires NodeJS v6, NPM v3 and Python 2.7
+At the moment, this project requires NodeJS v14 and Python 2.7

-### VERY IMPORANT PLEASE READ ###

-In order to deploy to iOS, currently you must be on NodeJS version 14, LTS is fine.

 1. Check out this repo
-2. Install Ionic globally: `npm install -g ionic`
+2. Install Ionic globally: `npm install -g ionic cordova`
 3. Install NPM packages: `npm install`
 4. Run the ionic server: `npm run start`

-In order to deploy to iOS, currently you must be on NodeJS version 14, LTS is fine.

-1  vim ./plugins/cordova-sqlite-storage/scripts/beforePluginInstall.js replace with var Q = require('q')
-2. vim ./platforms/ios/cordova/lib/list-emulator-build-targets, fix issue with defaultTarget as shown by build //TODO: BEFORE AND AFTER NEEDED
-3. vim platforms/ios/cordova/lib/build.js, fix issue with defaultValue as shown by build //TODO: BEFORE AND AFTER NEEDED
-4. ionic cordova emulate ios --target="DB94866E-0E5C-44C9-A804-B8F87E5793B3" --verbose

 Environment vars are stored in `src/environments`.
 For deployment you will need to create a file `environment.prod.ts` with relevant keys in it.